BaileyThorpTecht/L6SD_Python/README.md

 Creating various searching algorithms
 Using pytest to test the sorting algos with the 5 different list types Researching 'Design Patterns' and using them in some scenarios

+---- Week 5:

+Making a website of our own design and liking
+Learning about branches and source control.